RohanVDvivedi/Cutlery/README.md

 **Note**
- * *This library is currently pivoting to a barebone implementation, i.e. to compile using any c (C99) compiler, even with -nostdlibs.*
+ * *This library can be used with a baremetal projects (with minor modifications), all you will need is a C compiler.*
- * *It uses embedded nodes (intrusive nodes) to implement hashmap, heap (if you need certain features), bst (binary search tree), linkedlist and singlylist.*
+ * *It uses embedded nodes (intrusive nodes) to implement hashmap, heap (if you need certain features), bst (binary search tree), linkedlist, singlylist, etc - which is perfect for cache locality and for systems programming.*
  * *It is meant to be used for (but usage is not limited to) very low level systems programming, with minimal environment, without any of stdlib c, posix libs or 3rd party library support.*
- * *It can most certainly be used for high level systems software and application software, you may find me using it extensively in most of my C/C++ projects on GITHUB.*
+ * *It can most certainly be used for high and low level systems software and application software, you may find me using it extensively in most of my C projects on GITHUB.*

 ## Setup instructions
 **Install dependencies :**